patrickenfuego/Chapterize-Audiobooks/README.md

   DESCRIPTION:            optional path to an existing srt timecode file in a different directory.

   --language, -l [LANGUAGE]
-  DESCRIPTION:            model language to use. requires a supported model ('en-us' is provided).
+  DESCRIPTION:            model language to use. requires a supported model.
+                          'en-us' is provided with the project.

   --model, -m [{small,large}]
-  DESCRIPTION:            model type to use if multiple models are available. default is small.
+  DESCRIPTION:            model type to use where multiple models are available. default is 'small'.

   --download_model, -dm [{small,large}]
-  DESCRIPTION:            download the model archive specified in the --language parameter
+  DESCRIPTION:            download a model archive. language to download specified via
+                          the --language argument.

   --cover_art, -ca [COVER_ART_PATH]
   DESCRIPTION:            path to cover art file.
 Optional.